TukelloMathole/AAT/Assessment 2 - Threading/README.md

             }
         });

-# Code-Block: Main Method - Processing
+# Code-Block: Main Method - Serialization and Output
-Explanation: Sorts globalList, then counts odd and even numbers using Parallel.ForEach for parallel iteration.
-Uses Interlocked.Increment for thread-safe increments of oddCount and evenCount.
+Serializes sortedList to binary and XML files using SerializeToBinary and SerializeToXml methods.
+Displays counts of total items, odd numbers, and even numbers processed.
+Keeps console open with Console.ReadLine().

     // Serialize to binary and XML files SerializeToBinary(sortedList);